How to Stay Motivated During a Job Search

 There's nothing more demoralizing than putting a ton of energy into a job search, only to look back and realize that you don't remember what you've completed.
 Spending a little time on organizing your efforts upfront can save you a lot of time and headaches later on.

-While a simple spreadsheet will help you to track which jobs you've applied for and their status, a more robust tool will also assist with customizing your application and managing your follow-up.
-A tool like Teal's Job Tracker will save you time and help you land a job faster.
+While a simple spreadsheet will help you to track which jobs you've applied for and their status, a more robust solution will also assist with customizing your application and managing your follow-up.
+A career organization tool like Teal's Job Application Tracker will save you time and help you land a job faster.

 Treat your job search like a job.
 Structure your time into a specific and repeatable daily routine.
 Plan your activities and prioritize based on their immediacy and potential impact on your goal.